vocdoni/docs/docs/protocol/entity-metadata.md

 Entities lists have several purposes.

-- They serve as an entry point for the user to subscribe to new entities
+- `vndr.vocdoni.entities.boot` : Entry point for the user to subscribe to new entities.
-- They provide a reputation/whitelisting mechanism for entities to express a relationship with other entities
+- `vndr.vocdoni.entities.trusted`: Reputation/whitelisting mechanism for entities to express a relationship with other entities
-- They provide a fallback mechanism to find fallback `gateway boot nodes` on trusted entities.
+- `vndr.vocdoni.entities.fallbackNodes`: As a mechanism to find fallback `gateway boot nodes` on trusted entities.
+- Alternative purposes can be added.

 Each element on the list hosts the `resolver contract` address, where the metadata lives, and the `entityId`.

 If it lives in the blockchain it uses the `Storage of lists of text interface`, otherwise is a JSON array.
+There could be a centralized search engine that facilitate entities lists.

 It uses the key `vndr.vocdoni.entities.<type>`